chef/chef-web-docs/content/config_rb_metadata.md

 `depends`

 : This field requires that a cookbook with a matching name and version exists on the Chef Infra Server.
 When the match exists, the Chef Infra Server includes the dependency as part of the set of cookbooks that are sent to the node during a Chef Infra Client run.
-It is important that the `depends` field contain accurate data.
+It's important that the `depends` field contain accurate data.
 If a dependency statement is inaccurate, Chef Infra Client may not be able to complete the configuration of the system.
 All [version constraint operators](#version-constraints) are applicable to this field.

   For example, to set a dependency a cookbook named `cats`: